cuba-platform/frontend/packages/front-generator/README.md

 Most commands use interactive prompts to capture necessary inputs such as which entity you want to use, which [view](https://doc.cuba-platform.com/manual-latest/views.html), etc.
 Alternatively, `answers` command line parameter can be used to provide these inputs.
-`answers` is a base64-encoded JSON string.
+You may want to use it if you want to automate the generation. `answers` is a base64-encoded JSON string.
 See [descriptions of individual commands](#generator-commands-description) for details on what shall be put inside this JSON.

 Example of using `answers`: